 C. Active psoriatic arthritis (PsA)

-Authorization of 12 months may be granted for treatment of active psoriatic arthritis (PsA).
+Authorization of 12 months may be granted for treatment of active psoriatic arthritis (PsA) and Enbrel is prescribed by, or in consultation with, a specialist in dermatology or rheumatology.

 D. Active ankylosing spondylitis (AS) and axial spondyloarthritis